Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 ---

 She made it home as the sun was rising.
-Pattern Day morning.
-The city waking to celebration while her world crumbled.
+Another day beginning.
+The city waking while her world crumbled.

 The door to her room was open.